 Our safeguarding and safer recruitment rules can be downloaded here.

-Our safeguarding policy and mandatory guidance can be downloaded here.
+Our young person’s guide to understanding the Premier League’s safeguarding policy can be downloaded here.